Things to do on St John’s and Lazarus Islands

 Getting to St John’s Island and Kusu Island

 These islands can be reached via a 45-minute ride from Marina South Pier located a stone’s throw from the CBD.
 It’s best to come by Northeast Line to Marina South Pier MRT station, which has an exit at the main terminal building.
 There, you’ll be able to purchase last-minute snacks and get free entry to the Singapore Maritime Gallery to kill time while waiting for your ferry.

 Tickets ($15/adult, $12/child) can be bought from two operators: Island Cruise and Marina South Ferries.
-Both also stop at Kusu Island for an island-hopping adventure, but Marina South Ferries include an additional shuttle service to Sisters’ Islands in your ticket price.
+Both also stop at Kusu Island Singapore for an island hopping adventure, but Marina South Ferries include an additional shuttle service to Sisters’ Islands in your ticket price.

-A stone’s throw from each other, St John’s and Lazarus Island make for an ideal getaway from the bustle of the city with a whole plethora of things to do and some of the nicest beaches in Singapore.
+A stone’s throw from each other, St John’s and Lazarus Island make for an ideal island getaway with a whole plethora of things to do and some of the nicest beaches in Singapore.
 Nature lovers, eager explorers and beachgoers alike, the islands offer up educational experiences, idyllic beaches and memorable experiences to share with friends and family.